maxwelljens/gibman/README.md

 /path/to/gzdoom -iwad /.../DOOM2.WAD -file /.../Eviternity.wad
 ```

-If you were to specify any `args` in your preset, those would be added at the
+Or with backslashes, if you are on Windows.
+If you were to specify any `args`
-end.
+in your preset, those would be added at the end.
 For example:

 ```yaml
 args: